 Professor Scott Seslar:

-Professor Seslar spent the first part of his summer earning some continuing education credits to keep his CPA license current.
+Professor Seslar spent the first part of Summer 2017 earning continuing education credits to keep his CPA license current.
 He also taught two graduate level accounting courses: 1.
 Federal Tax Research 2.
 Advance Auditing.
 Both of these courses were online.
 The second half of his summer he spent recovering from major surgery.

-In Fall 2017 semester, he is getting acclimated to his new surroundings in Inwood, West Virginia where he resides.
-He is also trying to get to know his new co-workers as well as getting to know some of the local CPA’s in town.
+In the Fall 2017 semester, he got acclimated to his new surroundings in Inwood, West Virginia, where he resides.
+He spent time getting to know his new co-workers, as well as some of the local CPA’s in town.